Didisimmons/Flybody-gym/README.md

 * The inspiration for the site's design came from extensive online study on various gyms accessible, such as [Ignite](https://ignitefitness.com/rates/),[celebrity fitness](https://www.celebrityfitness.com.ph/) and [Zumba](https://strong.zumba.com/en-US/)

-* The design of the login page was influenced by another[fitness website](https://www.zumba.com/en-US)
+* The design of the login page was influenced by another [fitness website](https://www.zumba.com/en-US)

 * Code assistance with the positioning of team member photographs on the homepage and instructors on the teacher page was obtained from another peer's project [here](https://vanessacleary.github.io/vanessacleary-Ms1-2021/index.html#home-section) in code institute.